ietf-ccamp-wg/ietf-network-inventory/draft-ietf-ccamp-network-inventory-yang.md

 | sl  | slot component |
 | s_sl  |sub-slot component |
 | p  | port component  |

+In this draft the term 'chassis' is used instead of the [ONF TR-547] term 'shelf', because it is more recognized in the industry.
+However, the component location string will use the acronyms 'sh' and 's_sh' for consistency with the [ONF TR-547] definitions.

 Some of the fields are optional, such as sub-chassis and sub-slot, and consequently would not need to be provided in some scenarios.